 Lady Hillary Rodham Clinton wrote

-a letter joining Connecticut College in a celebration of William's
+a letter joining Connecticut College in a celebration of

-cultural, social, economic and geographical divisions.
-Through
+across vast cultural, social, economic and geographical divisions.

-noise around us, and express the very heart
+silence the white noise around us, and express the very heart

 of what connects us, plagues us, and makes us fully human."

 William Meredith Center for the Arts offers another window on

 the world through which we can enhance our spirit, a window

 Poems are hard to read